-In stage 4, then, the infant sometimes attributes to the object qualities of substance and permanence.
 In straightforward situations the object is detached from the infant's actions and is an objective entity.
 Should its movements become too complicated for the infant to follow, however, the object once again takes on certain subjective properties and becomes related to the infant's past actions, especially those which had previously proven successful in discovering the object.